 The series is inspired by gothic horror as well as mixing high-tech science fiction with magical fantasy, and set in a galactic space empire with nine planets which are host to great Houses which each specialize in a particular form of necromancy, ruled over by an immortal Emperor worshipped as a god.
 This story stars a young woman raised in indentured servitude by one of the Houses, who plans to escape, but is pressed back into one last service as the Emperor sets a competition between the heirs of the Houses with immortality as the stakes and a mandate to explore a decaying planetary mansion to uncover its secrets.

 Offered DRM-free through Friday, September 8th (until just before midnight Eastern Time) in Canada & the US only due to rights geo-restrictions, available directly from the publisher.

-Currently free @ the publisher’s dedicated promo page (Adobe Digital Editions DRM-protected ePub format; requires newsletter signup with valid email address), and you can read more about the book on its regular catalogue page.
+Currently available @ the publisher’s dedicated promo page (DRM-free ePub & Mobi officially available to Canada & US only, requires newsletter signup with valid email) and you can read more about the offer at the official blogpost announcement.

 This part is usually where we sing the accolades of the current book selection but really author Charles Stross summed it up best: